duuba/xades/README.md

 ## Features
-Duuba XAdes is a fast, compact and easy to use library.
 - Creates XAdes baseline signatures
+- can be used for signing EESSI documents
+- Fast - signing a 1.2GB takes 22 seconds
+- Compact
+- Easy to use
 - Well documented in the code
 - Can handle large documents (tested with documents up to 1.2GB)
 - Low memory usage